SovaNetwork/contracts/unistyle-implementation.md

 ## Conclusion

-This unified token selection interface will transform SovaBTC from a multi-step process requiring separate interfaces into a seamless, single-view experience.
-By combining wrapping and bridging functionality with intelligent token discovery, users can efficiently manage their Bitcoin-backed positions across multiple networks while maintaining the security and functionality of the existing SovaBTC Protocol infrastructure.
+The unified token selection interface has been successfully implemented as the core foundation of SovaBTC's cross-network experience.
+The interface now provides seamless wrapping and bridging functionality with intelligent token discovery, enabling users to efficiently manage their Bitcoin-backed positions across multiple networks while maintaining the security and functionality of the existing SovaBTC Protocol infrastructure.

+**Current Status**: Core implementation complete (Phases 1-3), with advanced features and optimizations ready for development (Phase 4+).

-The implementation builds directly on SovaBTC's proven LayerZero V2 integration, comprehensive test coverage, and production-ready contracts, ensuring a robust foundation for this enhanced user experience.
+The implementation builds directly on SovaBTC's proven LayerZero V2 integration, comprehensive test coverage, and production-ready contracts, ensuring a robust foundation for continued expansion into advanced DeFi features and analytics.